 Every state with 2020 interim emission reduction goals has reportedly achieved those goals.
 In its Maine Won't Wait progress report, state officials reported that, as of 2019, gross GHG emissions in Maine were 25% below 1990 levels, surpassing the state's 2020 interim goal of 10%.
 Maine is 75% of the way toward its goal of 100% carbon neutrality in 2045 (i.e., 75% of GHG emissions are offset by sequestration).
-Massachusetts also reported a decreasing trend in emissions, citing an estimated emissions reduction of 31.4% below 1990 levels in 2020, satisfying its 2020 emissions limit of 25% below 1990 levels.33 The state recently released its Clean Energy and Climate Plan for 2025 and 2030, which provides a roadmap to achieve its interim emissions reduction in 2025 and 2030.
-On April 14, 2021, Rhode Island enacted the 2021 Act on Climate that updated the GHG emission reduction goals in the previous 2014 Resilient Rhode Island Act to meet the new goal of net zero emissions by 2050.
-Key findings from the 2019 Rhode Island Greenhouse Gas Emissions Inventory showed that in 2019, the state achieved a 19.6% reduction in total net GHG emissions and 15.3% reduction in total gross GHG emissions, achieving their 2020 GHG emissions reduction mandate of 10% below 1990 levels.
+Massachusetts also reported a decreasing trend in emissions, citing an estimated emissions reduction of 31.4% below 1990 levels in 2020, satisfying its 2020 emissions limit of 25% below 1990 levels.33 The state recently released its Clean Energy and Climate Plan for 2025 and 2030, which provides a roadmap to achieve its interim emission reductions.
+On April 14, 2021, Rhode Island enacted the 2021 Act on Climate that updated the GHG emissions by 2050.
+Key findings from the 2019 Rhode Island Greenhouse Gas Emissions Inventory showed that in 2019, the state achieved a 19.6% reduction in total net GHG emissions and 15.3% reduction in total gross GHG emissions, achieving its 2020 GHG emissions reduction mandate of 10% below 1990 levels.

-The 1990-2021 Connecticut Greenhouse Gas Emissions Inventory was released in April 2023 and it revealed that the state has met its 2020 emission reduction target and saw a decrease of 13.9% from 1990 levels in 2019.
-The state's top emitting sectors from highest to lowest are transportation, residential, and electricity sectors.
+The 1990-2021 Connecticut Greenhouse Gas Emissions Inventory was released in April 2023.
+It revealed that the state has met its 2020 emission reduction target and saw a decrease of 13.9% from 1990 levels in 2019.
+The state's top emitting sectors from highest to lowest are transportation, residential, and electricity.
 As of 2020, the residential sector emissions were reduced by 10% since 1990, however, it has since replaced the electricity sector as the second-largest emitter.
 Most of the emission reductions in recent years were in the electricity sector.
 The report emphasized that in order to meet its GHG emission reduction goals, Connecticut must achieve deeper emission reductions in these sectors, particularly in the transportation and building sectors.

 The New England states are assessing, developing, and implementing other requirements, initiatives, and incentives to reduce GHGs.
 In aggregate, these GHG-reduction initiatives are affecting both individual combustion electric generators and the regional transmission system.
-The ISO continues to evaluate the impact of the states' various GHG-reduction initiatives to reduce CO2 and other emissions, including updates to the Regional Greenhouse Gas Initiative (RGGI), individual state CO2 power sector caps, changes to RPSs, related new clean energy generation standards, and nascent efforts to electrify the transportation and heating sectors.
-These existing and emerging efforts are summarized in the subsections below, in section 4.2, and discussed in more detail in presentations and reports presented regularly to the Environmental Advisory Group.
+The ISO continues to evaluate the impact of the states' various initiatives to reduce CO2 and other emissions, including updates to the Regional Greenhouse Gas Initiative, individual state CO2 power sector caps, changes to RPSs, related new clean energy generation standards, and nascent efforts to electrify the transportation and heating sectors.
+These existing and emerging efforts are summarized in the subsections below, in Section 4.2, and discussed in more detail in presentations and reports presented regularly to the Environmental Advisory Group.